Page Reviewed / Updated - March 30, 2020

 There are both financial and functional qualifiers for the MPC program.
 Functionally, participants must have a need for assistance with the at least 3 of the following activities of daily living.

 Financially, seniors (aged 65 or over) must be eligible for Washington's Non-institutional, Categorically Needy Medicaid program.
 These program rules are stricter than classic Medicaid.
-In 2019, this limit is $771 per month for a single applicant and $1,157 for a married couple in which both spouses are applying for benefits.
+In 2020, this limit is $783 per month for a single applicant and $1,175 for a married couple applying for benefits.
 Certain deductions for health insurance premiums are permitted from the applicant's income.
 Persons with income over this monthly income limit should consider applying to the Community First Choice Option program for long-term care supports outside of a nursing home.

 There is also an asset, or "countable resource," limit of $2,000 or $3,000 for an individual and married couple, respectively.
 There are no financial protections for a spouse when their husband or wife needs more care.
 One's home is considered exempt, regardless of equity value.
 Other exemptions include personal effects, household items, a vehicle, and pre-arranged burial plans.